-Linked Finance appoints Niall O’Grady as chief executive
+Linked Finance has appointed former Permanent TSB executive Niall O'Grady as its new chief executive.

 He replaces outgoing chief executive Niall Dorrian, who is stepping down after five years, but will remain as non-executive director.